inbravo/scala-feature-set/README.md

 -  ["Hello"(4) is actually "Hello".apply(4)] [MathOpsTest.md]
 -  [BigInt("1234567890") is actually BigInt.apply("1234567890")] [MathOpsTest.md]
 -  [import scala.math._ and import math._ are same.
 Top package ('scala') can be ignored] [MathOpsTest.md]
+-  [The 'void' type is 'Unit'.
+Technically 'void' has no value whereas 'Unit' has one value that signifies 'no value'] [MathOpsTest.md]

 #### Collection
 -  [Usage of 'Seq[String]' in Scala] [SeqOfStringsTest.md]